alzimmermsft/JdkHttpClientHeaderParsingProposal/README.md

 The recommdation I'd put forward here is having a better `HttpHeaders` creation should be a higher priority as it contains fewer logic changes and is a smaller change set, but both changes should be target where optimizing header parsing could possibly leverage internal APIs that couldn't be used in this benchmark.

+## Future investigations

+This benchmark was highly targeted at the processing of headers and doesn't touch on the surrounding code that processes header lines.
+There could be a future investigation there to see if any additional state tracking could further optimize header processing.
+An example could be tracking the colon index while reading the bytes from the network to remove the `String.indexOf(':')` call or possibly validating header names and values while reading from the network.